damariszurell/SDM-Intro/README.md

 # SDM-Intro
-Introduction to species distribution modelling
+Course materials for an "Introduction to species distribution modelling"
-Course materials